Contributing to the UN Sustainable Development Goals

 Preventing Forced Labor

-McDonald’s does not engage in human trafficking or exploitation and works diligently to prevent the importation of goods tainted by slavery or human trafficking, conducting heightened human rights due diligence in higher risk geographies.
+McDonald’s takes steps to ensure it does not engage in human trafficking or exploitation and works diligently to prevent the importation of goods tainted by slavery or human trafficking.
+This includes conducting heightened human rights due diligence in geographies determined to be higher risk.
+The Company has a policy against using any form of slave, forced, bonded or indentured labor.

 Safe & Respectful Workplaces